 Ability to Reproduce Products

-To turn this hobby into a money making business, you might need to do the same diamond painting multiple times to meet client demand.
+To turn this hobby into a money-making business, you might need to do the same diamond painting multiple times to meet client demand.
 This is especially true for well-known works of art and illustrations from famous and/or best selling artists.
 If you think you might grow bored of this, you may want to reconsider selling your completed paintings.

 When in doubt, consulting with an attorney is always the safest bet.
 Speak with someone who is well-versed in intellectual property law for helpful information regarding copyrights and how they apply to this type of artwork.

 Selling finished diamond paintings could be a way to earn a bit of a return on your investment.
 At the very least, doing so can help offset your costs and fund your hobby.
-And, if selling isn’t right for you, donating or gifting your artworks are great alternatives where everybody wins.
+And, if selling isn’t right for you, donating or gifting your artwork is a great alternative where everybody wins.